 Place your tools and flat tyre back into the boot in a secure place.
 If you’ve completed these steps correctly, and feel safe to do so, you should now be in a position to get back on the road.

 If you don’t feel confident in changing a tyre yourself, consider calling a roadside assistance operator or a capable friend for help.
+Or, you could call and drive directly to a local mechanic if you can do this safely following the road rules.
 Some car insurance providers may include roadside assistance in their comprehensive policy, or offer it as an optional extra for an increased premium.
 Check with your provider for more details.

 Keeping your tyres maintained

-To help extend the life of your tyres and reduce the chances of getting a flat, there are some simple steps you can take, including:
+Here are three tips to help extend the life of your tyres and reduce the chances of getting a flat:

 - Rotating your tyres regularly to help even out the wear (e.g. swapping your front tyres with the back).
 You can usually ask your mechanic to do this when they service your vehicle.